tskiranmayee/DataTrailBlazer.github.io/_posts/2021-09-25-2021-09-22-Azure-Course1-Explore-roles-and-responsibilities-data.md

 * Azure HDInsight to generate and test predictive models.
   * Azure HDInsight is a cloud distribution of Hadoop components.
 Azure HDInsight makes it easy, fast, and cost-effective to process massive amounts of data.
 You can use the most popular open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.
 With these frameworks, you can enable a broad range of scenarios such as extract, transform, and load (ETL), data warehousing, machine learning, and IoT.
+* **Azure Data Factory**  is a managed cloud service that's built for these complex hybrid extract-transform-load (ETL), extract-load-transform (ELT), and data integration projects.
 *  The non-relational field -> Azure Cosmos DB.
 *  To manipulate and query the Cosmos DB data -> HiveQL, R, or Python.